lightly-ai/lightly/docs/source/getting_started/platform.rst

         Create AWS User

-3. We will want to create very restrictive permissions for this new user so that it cant access other resources of your company.
+3. We will want to create very restrictive permissions for this new user so that it can't access other resources of your company.
 Click on "Attach existing policies directly" and then on "Create policy".
-This will bring you to new page
+This will bring you to a new page

     .. figure:: resources/AWSCreateUser3.png
         :align: center